Performance

 With Robin Kingsland in She Stoops to Conquer

-She was in the original production of Lin Coghlan’s A Feeling in My Bones with Roy Williams, John Dower and Rosy Fordham, directed by Philip Osment at Theatre Centre, and was in Kali Theatre’s first production, Song for A Sanctuary by Rukhsana Ahmad, directed by Rita Wolf.
-Whilst at the New Vic Stoke she was also in one of Peter Cheeseman’s celebrated musical documentaries.
+I was in the original production of Lin Coghlan’s A Feeling in My Bones with Roy Williams, John Dower and Rosy Fordham, directed by Philip Osment at Theatre Centre, and was in Kali Theatre’s first production, Song for A Sanctuary by Rukhsana Ahmad, directed by Rita Wolf.
+Whilst at the New Vic, Newcastle-under-Lyme, I performed in one of Peter Cheeseman’s musical documentaries, The Dirty Hill.

 With Leda Hodgson in The Dramatic Attitudes of Miss Fanny Kemble

-She has played characters in Coronation Street, Eastenders, Moveable Feasts, The Bill, The Big Battalions, The Paradise Club, Young Soul Rebels, Doctors.
+On TV, I played characters in Coronation Street, Eastenders, Moveable Feasts, The Bill, The Big Battalions, The Paradise Club, Young Soul Rebels, and Doctors.

 The Mummy's Tomb, Worcester Swan Theatre, With Donovan Carey